ashtonthomas/chi_winery/README.md

 It is designed to work with the lightweight ruby, rack, rails alternative napa framework which is designed to work with the Grape http-based API/routing framework as well as Roar/Representer for returning payloads as well as parsing those payloads.

+- Ruby, Rack, Grape, Napa microservices
+- Avoid Rails overhead and running headfirst into a monlith that is slower and slower to evolve with increasing brittleness
+- Avoid microservice explosion and being stuck with the incorrect (or changing) boundaries you draw around your services -- Things start as expirements, then evovle, but your stuck with decisons from the past, which were made with limited, now out of date information

+Mondavi imposes a few requirements in terms of some lightweight technologies and the structure of your applications It also provides the equivalent of a 'api-client-interface-thing' (a shared library that helps you call out to all other internal services)

 *why make this a gem?
 could add some rake tasks to show route-like stuff
+- dynamically generate response for ComponentIndex
+- lib files + specs
+- dynamic ApplicationApi file
+- spec helper stuff?

 drawbacks: